ScopeX-ASU/BOSON/README.md

 ## Prerequisites

-To run the code, please install the open-source FDFD simulator [Ceviche](https://github.com/fancompute/ceviche), [pyutils](https://github.com/JeremieMelo/pyutility) and other necessary packages in requirements.txt
+To run the code, please install the open-source FDFD simulator [Ceviche](https://github.com/fancompute/ceviche), in this code, I used a Ceviche with modification of its viz.py file, [pyutils](https://github.com/JeremieMelo/pyutility) and other necessary packages in requirements.txt

 ## To launch the optimization